 Registering a trademark is a lengthy process.
-Depending on the country in which the trademark is applied for registration, Nominus.com has divided it in 2 or 3-steps:
+Depending on the country in which the trademark is applied for registration, Nominus.com has divided it into 2 or 3-steps:

-Step 2 – Trademark Registration Request: The Trademark Registration Request includes the preparation and filing of the trademark application by an Intellectual Property attorney with specific expertise in the country in which the application is being filed.
+Step 2 – Trademark Application: This service includes the preparation and filing of the trademark application by an Intellectual Property attorney with specific expertise in the country in which the application is being filed.

-Step 3 – Registration Certificate: This step varies by country.
-Not all countries charge for the certificate once the application has been accepted yet others do charge an official fee for the issuance of the certificate and ten year protection.
+Step 3 – Trademark Certificate: This step varies by country.
+Not all countries charge for the certificate once the application has been accepted yet others do charge an official fee for the issuance of the certificate and ten-year protection.
 Once the fee is paid, the government-issued Trademark Registration Certificate is forwarded to the client, and the trademark is listed as Registered.
 The owner of the trademark then has the right to use the ® symbol beside the trademark.